Best Resource for Understanding Permanent Care Orders in Victoria

 The Children's Court process

 PCO applications in Victoria are heard by the Children's Court.
-In metropolitan Melbourne, the specialist Children's Court at William Street handles these matters with magistrates who have significant experience in child welfare cases.
+In metropolitan Melbourne, specialist Children's Court sittings handle these matters with magistrates who have significant experience in child welfare cases.
 This is a genuine advantage: specialist magistrates understand the complexity of attachment relationships, trauma histories, and the limitations of reunification in high-risk family situations.

 In regional Victoria -- Geelong, Ballarat, Bendigo, Shepparton, Gippsland, and rural areas -- PCO applications are heard by general Magistrates' Courts sitting as Children's Courts.
 These magistrates deal with the full range of criminal and civil matters and may have limited specialist knowledge of child welfare cases.
 This difference in expertise is real and documented, and it affects how regional carers need to prepare for court proceedings.